French verbs: Temporal auxiliary verbs

-(The verbs marked with "^{1}" above combine with être in their intransitive uses, and avoir when used transitively.)

 A small number of verbs, including some already mentioned above, can in fact be found with either auxiliary (croître, monter, descendre, convenir, paraître, apparaître, trépasser).
-There may be a subtle change of meaning depending on the auxiliary chosen, and one auxiliary is usually more literary or archaic than the other.
+There may be a subtle change of meaning depending on the auxiliary chosen (for example, il a paru "it/he appeared," il est paru "it was published"), and/or one auxiliary may be more literary or archaic than the other.

 The distinction between the two auxiliary verbs is important for the correct formation of the compound tense-aspect forms and is essential to the agreement of the past participle.

 Past participle agreement

 The past participle is used in three ways in French: as an adjective, in the passive construction, and in the compound tense-aspect constructions.
 When it is used as an adjective, it follows all the regular adjective agreement rules.
 In passive constructions, it always agrees with the passive subject.

 In compound tense-aspect forms, more complicated agreement rules apply, reflecting the subtle priority rules between the attribute meaning (which implies an agreement) and the compound tense construction (which by itself does not imply any agreement).

 A. The auxiliary verb is avoir.

 B. The auxiliary is être, and the verb is not reflexive.
 The past participle agrees with the subject:

 Elles sont arrivées. ("They (fem.) arrived.")

 C. The auxiliary is être and the verb is reflexive.
 The agreement rules are in fact the same as those for structures with avoir in A, keeping in mind that the reflexive pronoun corresponds to either the direct object or the indirect object of the verb.